danzilio/danzilio.github.io/_posts/2016-01-27-rspec-for-ops.md

 1 example, 0 failures
 ```

-## Expectations
+## Expectations and Matchers

-An example is just a list of expected behaviors.
-Our example has one **expectation**, that the subject should equal `true`.
+An example is just a list of behaviors expected of our subject.
+Our example has one **expectation**: that the subject should be `true`.
 Our example above could also be expressed using the `expect` method:

 ```ruby
 describe 'Truthiness' do